JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_5/Gobind_Singh_9.md

 In further evidence of the Guru’s sentiments on the subject of idolatry, we have a composition, either written or sanctioned by himself, which is found in his collected works, on which to base our conclusion.

 There was a king called Sumat Sain married to a lady called Samarmati.
 They had four sons and an only <span id="p69"><sup><small>[ p.
 69 ]</small></sup></span> daughter called Rankhambh Kala.
 The children were put under the tuition of a Brahman.
-One day the princess went earlier than usual to the Brahman’s house and found him worshipping and prostrating himself before a salagram andalingam.!
-She smiled on seeing her tutor thus engaged, and asked him the reason of his extraordinary conduct.
+One day the princess went earlier than usual to the Brahman’s house and found him worshipping and prostrating himself before a salagram andalingam.[^2] She smiled on seeing her tutor thus engaged, and asked him the reason of his extraordinary conduct.

 <p style="text-align:center;"><em>The Brahman</em></p>